blchelle/n-rooks/README.md

 yarn start
 ```

-3. Once the script starts running, you will be shown the layout of the chessboard and then prompted to enter the locations of your rooks.
+3. Once the script starts running, you will be shown the chessboard layout and then prompted to enter the locations of your rooks.
 Your input should be a space-separated list of cells.
 For example:

 ```sh
 ?
 Enter your initial rook placement: A1 B2 C3 D4
 ```

-4. After you enter your input, you will first be shown the board after it places your initial rooks.
-Then, once it finds locations for the remaining pieces, it will show you the solved configuration.
+4. After you enter your input, you are first be shown the board after the script places your rooks.
+Once it finds locations for the remaining pieces, it will show you the solved configuration.

     **Note:** This solution only shows you one of many possible configurations.
-For any input of n valid cells, there are !(8 - n) board configurations
+For an input of n valid cells, there are `!(8 - n)` board configurations

 ```
        Input Board